gbv/beaconspec/beacon.md

 This field is mapped to the `dcterms:creator` RDF property.
 The creator is an instace of the class `foaf:Agent`.

-For instance the following field values, expressed in BEACON text format:
+For instance the following field values, expressed in BEACON format:

     #CREATOR: Bea Beacon
     #CREATOR: http://example.org/people/bea